-There are school services in the church three times a term, and the vicar and other church members are regularly involved in the daily worship at the school.
-At the start of each term there are special “Prayers for Parents” in the school hall, to pray for their children by name.
+There are school services in the church two or three times a term, and the vicar and other church members are regularly involved in the daily worship at the school.

 Our links with the church are very important and a Christian ethos underpins the fundamental practice of the school.
 Our vision is:

 Christian Values and Excellence

 Learning together, forgiving one another, caring for all.